Knitted Cast On

-This method of casting on is one of the most popular (alongside the long tail cast on method) and you'll be able to use for most, if not all, projects that you undertake.
+This method of casting on is one of the most popular (alongside the long tail cast on method), and you'll be able to use it for most, if not all, projects that you undertake.

 If you would like a different appearance or some extra stretch for your knitted edges in the future, then of course you can expand your repertoire by learning other methods.

 For instance, the Old Norwegian cast on technique offers a stretchier edge and is often used on socks to give them a comfier fit.

 Summary of the knitted cast on technique: